 - Cloister Inn is a Collegiate Gothic-style mansion located at 65 Prospect Avenue, built from the local stone used in many of the University’s dormitories.
 Drawing on medieval English precedents, the Inn’s architecture contributes to its rustic, cozy atmosphere: iron chandeliers light the dining room, soft leather couches sit in every corner, a massive stone hearth warms the living room.
 There is no better place to spend a cold day.

 Our popular billiards room, home to many friendly competitions between members, is recently refurbished.
 More importantly, it’s also now home to our Wall of Olympians — the Inn’s new tribute to our 24-and-counting Innmates who have represented their countries in the Olympic Games.
-From Tokyo 1962 to London 2012, from cycling and swimming to fencing and rowing, we’re honored to have these legendary athletes among us, and we’re looking forward to expanding the Wall with some new additions after Rio 2016.
+From Tokyo 1962 to Rio 2016, from cycling and swimming to fencing and rowing, we’re honored to have these legendary athletes among us, and we’re looking forward to expanding the Wall with some new additions.

 In response to increasing member demand for educational facilities at the Inn, Cloister’s second-floor library is also newly renovated to maximize space for both quiet studying and collaborative group work.
 Finally, the third floor is home to two TV rooms where you can find members relaxing after dinner or catching a nap.

-Outside, our backyard is one of the biggest on the Street, with a volleyball court that fills up with energetic Innmates in warmer weather.
+Outside, our backyard is one of the biggest on the Street, with a basketball hoop and a volleyball court that fills up with energetic Innmates in the warm weather.
 And, yes, as you may have heard, we are the only club on the Street with a hot tub.

-If you’d like to take a tour of the Inn and see for yourself what Cloister Inn is like when we’re not on tap, email club President Sam Smiddy (ssmiddy@) or Vice President Allie Diamond (ad12@) and we’ll have you over for a meal.
+If you’d like to take a tour of the Inn and see for yourself what Cloister Inn is like when we’re not on tap, email club President Meghan Slattery (meghancs@) or Vice President Tait Helgaas (thelgaas@) and we’ll have you over for a meal.

 - Some of our more legendary social events have been Cloister traditions for decades — something we’re very proud of — and our outdoor events during Freshman Week are one of the most beloved traditions for Princetonians celebrating the start to a new school year.
 And in accordance with our belief that every Innmate can be a leader within Cloister, members are highly encouraged to organize their own impromptu events, whether it’s a Game of Thrones viewing, a billiards match, or a party in the hot tub.